How to Write Great Fight Scenes

-After the reading, we had a Q & A session.
+After a reading of my novel, "Among Thieves" we had a Q & A session.
 One of the audience members was Dave King, an acclaimed writer of literary fiction best known for his novel The Ha-Ha.
 Dave surprised me with his question: “How do you write such great fight scenes?”

 Actually, I’ve been told by quite a few readers of my novels that I write the best fight scenes they’ve ever read.
 I agree if I do say so myself.
 But maybe that’s faint praise, because I do believe many successful thriller writers don’t write very good fight scenes.

-So, in case you’re interested, here’s my advice on how to write a great fight scene.
+Here’s my advice on how to write a great fight scene.

 The Art of War, by Sun Tzu